Data Frames - Part 2

 Average correlation strength: 0.19

-We now return to the data set that started our enquiry into dataframes in the previous lesson.
-Let us apply the above and do a summary analysis of its bivariate features.
+We now return to the dataset that began our enquiry into DataFrames in the previous lesson.
+Let us apply the above, and perform a summary analysis of its bivariate features.

-First we import the data. it is one of the example datasets of scikit-learn, the Python library for Machine Learning.
-As such it is already included in the Anaconda package and you can import it directly.
+Firstly, import the data.
+This is one of the example datasets from scikit-learn: a Python library used for Machine Learning.
+It is already included in the Anaconda distribution of Python, and can therefore be directly imported, if you have installed this.

 PYTHON